-One of United Way’s key strategies in helping to reduce teen pregnancy and teen sexual violence for young people of all genders is the implementation of proven prevention and education programs through Healthy Youth Initiative.
+One of United Way’s key strategies in helping to reduce teen pregnancy, sexual violence, sex trafficking, and victimization for young people of all genders is the implementation of proven prevention and education programs through the Healthy Youth initiative.

-United Way has selected Making Proud Choices!, Reducing the Risk, Wise Guys and ¡Cuidate! as its signature curriculums.
-All four programs have been used successfully in Milwaukee and nationwide.
+United Way has selected Making Proud Choices!, Reducing the Risk, and Wise Guys as its signature Healthy Youth curricula.
+All three programs have been used successfully in Milwaukee and nationwide.
 By implementing the same programs throughout the community, United Way can accurately track progress and results through common outcomes and indicators, while also forming best practices.

-- 88% demonstrated an increased understanding and awareness of sexual victimization.
+- 80% demonstrated an increased understanding and awareness of sexual victimization

-- 87% demonstrated knowledge of sexually transmitted infections and how to prevent them.
+- 90% demonstrated knowledge of sexually transmitted infections and how to prevent them

 Your gift to the Healthy Youth initiative will help move the needle on teen pregnancy reduction and sexual victimization prevention for young people in our community.
 Donate today.